dankunlee/dankunlee.github.io/_posts/2020-09-11-Building-Forum-2.md

 @PathVariable annotation allows each methods to take an input id from specified URL.
 @RequestBody annotation allows the methods to take the body of HTTP request.

+Here, we do not require Serivce for post as we just pass the data to users.